 \section{Białynicki-Birula decomposition}

 In the previous section, we have developed a tool that allows us to control the finiteness and flatness of the map $\pi$.
 In this section, we use this tool to show that our family describes the Białynicki-Birula cells of the Hilbert scheme of points.
-Since the nature of the Białynicki-Birula cells is equivariant, we heavily use equivariance of all of the previous results.
+Since the nature of the Białynicki-Birula cells is equivariant, we heavily use the equivariance of all of the previous results.
 We start with a general discussion about the Białynicki-Birula decomposition on the Hilbert scheme.
-0.2 cm We consider the affine plane $\A^2$ with standard $\G_m^2$-action
+0.2 cm We consider the affine plane $\A^2$ with the standard $\G_m^2$-action

-This action induces one on $\Hilb^d(\A^2)$, and for choice of monomial ideal $E$ also on the base scheme $B_E$, see Definition~\ref{matrix-general}.
+This action induces one on $\Hilb^d(\A^2)$, and for a choice of monomial ideal $E$ also on the base scheme $B_E$, see Definition~\ref{matrix-general}.
 Choosing a nonzero cocharacter:

 is equivalent to endowing $R=\kk[x,y]$ with $\Z$-grading, denoted by $\deg_\psi$, such that $\deg_\psi(x)=\a$ and $\deg_\psi(y)=\b$.
-Such choice of $\psi$ induces the Białynicki-Birula decomposition on $B$ and $\Hilb^d(\A^2)$, for specific reference for the Hilbert scheme see \cite{ES1}, for general reference on the Białynicki-Birula decomposition see \cite[Theorem 1.5]{ABB_JJLS}.
+Such a choice of $\psi$ induces the Białynicki-Birula decomposition on $B$ and $\Hilb^d(\A^2)$.
+For specific reference for the Hilbert scheme see \cite{ES1}.
+For general reference on the Białynicki-Birula decomposition see \cite[Theorem 1.5]{ABB_JJLS}.
 The decomposition associated to $\psi$ is denoted by adding superscript $+,\psi$, e.g. $\Hilb(\A^2)^{d,+,\psi}$.
-The only fixed points of $\G_m^2$-action on $\Hilb^d(\A^2)$ are the monomial ideals and for $B$ the only $\G_m^2$-fixed point is the origin.
+Note that the only fixed points of $\G_m^2$-action on $\Hilb^d(\A^2)$ are the monomial ideals and for $B$ the only $\G_m^2$-fixed point is the origin.
+Thus for any choice of $\psi$ those subschemes are contained in the fixed point locus of $\psi(\G_m)$ acting respectively on the Hilbert scheme and $B$.
 0.2 cm \begin{exm} We choose a cocharacter $\psi$ such that $\psi(\G_m)$ admits only finitely many fixed points.
 We describe the $\G_m$-action as follows: